mryhryki/markdown-preview/README.md

 ### *2: How to create a template file

-Creating a template file is easy.
-At a minimum, all you need to do is load `/markdown-preview-websocket.js` and pass a callback function with the necessary processing to `connectMarkdownPreview`.
+You just need to load `/markdown-preview-websocket.js` and register a callback to `connectMarkdownPreview`.

-Sample code is presented below.
+A simple example code is below:

 ```html
 <!doctype html>